 - This installment of Gothic Charm School provides some useful tips for dealing with people like this.

 - Subverted on Facebook by the dreaded joint profile: "JohnAndMary Parker" for instance.
-The couple wants you to think they're perfect happy lovebirds, but it's far more likely that someone got caught cheating.
-The real purpose of these accounts is so that both partners have full access to chat history.
+The couple wants you to think they're perfectly happy lovebirds, but it's far more likely that someone got caught cheating.
+Creating a joint page, where both partners have access to chat history, is a last-ditch compromise to save the relationship.